Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 The global-wide music appreciating community will soon be officially introduced to one of the better-kept “secrets” of the Great Smoky Mountains region of North Carolina.

 BASK is their name and creating a genre-mashing, near-impossible to label type of musicality is what they excel at.
 Equal parts progressive rock, psychedelic alternative, stoner metal, and southern doom with an Appalachian slant, BASK are on the brink of becoming a household name.
-This will begin in earnest when the Asheville based quartet releases their newest studio-recorded album a little under two months from now.
+This will begin in earnest when the Asheville, North Carolina-based quartet releases their newest studio-recorded album a little under two months from now.

 The band states: